-In May 2020, a provincial SOE owned by Zhejiang SASAC - Fuzhe Capital - commenced an activist campaign against a private listed company - Innovation Medical - which was in the medical services industry.
-By September 2020, Fuzhe Capital had acquired 4.02% of Innovation Medical's shares, and along with two other private shareholders who collectively owned 3.29% of Innovation Medical's shares (Government-Led Minority Activists), exercised their rights under the 3% Shareholder Proposal Rule, to propose nominating six directors to Innovation Medical's board.
+In May 2020, a provincial SOE owned by Zhejiang SASAC, Fuzhe Capital, commenced an activist campaign against a private-listed company, Innovation Medical, which was in the medical services industry.
+By September 2020, Fuzhe Capital had acquired 4.02% of Innovation Medical's shares.
+Fuzhe Capital, along with two other private shareholders who collectively owned 3.29% of Innovation Medical's shares (Government-Led Minority Activists), exercised their rights under the 3% Shareholder Proposal Rule to nominate six directors to Innovation Medical's board.